hhertout/rac_tool/readme.md

 ## Presentation

-Rat is a tool allowing you to automate file copying, automatic replacement of certain textual parts of a file.
+RAT is a tool allowing you to automate file copying, automatic replacement of certain textual parts of a file.

 All are the process is set from a yml configuration file.

-You can configure it for processing globaly, or more specificly by targeting a specifiq file name, or file path.
+You can configure it for processing globally, or more specifically by targeting a specific file name, or file path.

 ## Getting started